15 min read

 Privacy & Data Protection

 GDPR created an estimated 75,000+ Data Protection Officer positions globally (IAPP).
-Privacy professionals navigate data protection regulations, manage privacy programs, and ensure lawful data handling practices.
+Privacy professionals navigate data protection regulations, manage privacy programmes, and ensure lawful data handling practices.

 What privacy professionals do: